 Disclaimer: The Feldenkrais Method of neurophysical education is presented on this website for educational and entertainment purposes only.
 The Method and all articles, videos, photos, audio recordings, and documents of any kind available on this website are not intended to be a substitute for professional help or medical treatment.
 Nothing on this website is intended to diagnose or treat any pathology or disease of any kind.
 This website, all media files found on it and the creator of any and all of these files, and anyone featured on these files, cannot be held responsible for any injuries or discomfort that occur.
 Before doing any of the movement lessons described or portrayed on this site, consult your medical practitioner.

 Whenever you do ATM lessons, please abide by these guidelines:

 - Stay in your own range of comfort.

 - Listen to the wisdom of your body.

 - This is a NO pain, more gain approach.

-By filling out the form below, you acknowledge that you have read the disclaimer above.
+By clicking the “Buy Now” button, you acknowledged that you have read the disclaimer above.